 10. Spaniels Suffer Episodes of Syringomyelia

-Syringomyelia (SM) causes cysts to form along the spinal chord, which eventually results in physical pain and neurological damage.
-This video shows the symptoms with a few affected dogs, including Darwin, Dylan, Cassie, Flash, and Kingsley.
+Syringomyelia (SM) causes cysts to form along the spinal cord, which eventually results in physical pain and neurological damage.
+This video shows the symptoms of a few affected dogs, including Darwin, Dylan, Cassie, Flash, and Kingsley.
 These dogs have episodes, which get more severe, frequent, and/or longer over time.
 The poor pups are obviously struggling and in a lot of pain as you can see in their frantic movements.
-Some dogs can live for years, but other rapidly decline and become debilitated within a few months.
+Some dogs can live for years, but others rapidly decline and become debilitated within a few months.

 What Can You Do?

 Dog breeding is an inhumane and heartbreaking business.
 Not only do dogs such as these suffer birth defects and painful alterations, but they also are often kept in terrible conditions.
 The mothers are usually overbred and neglected; the “imperfect” puppies are abandoned.
 Additionally, breeding dogs is irresponsible contributes to the dog population crisis.
 There are so many dogs in shelters and on the street that need homes.
 Rather than buying a dog from a breeder or store, make sure to adopt and foster dogs from a shelter.